HeikoBecker/Lassie/DOCUMENTATION.md

 - logical form: `(call sum (call range 0 10))`
 - denotation: `55`

+### Interactive Mode
+There is little existing documentation on the SEMPRE's interactive mode.
+One can refer to the [Voxelurn paper](https://arxiv.org/pdf/1704.06956.pdf) and the [Flipper paper](https://arxiv.org/pdf/1803.02238.pdf) for details on SEMPRE's process of inductive learning.

 ## HOL4
 The purpose of Lassie is to offer a natural language interface for proving HOL4 theorems through tactics.
 As such, the denotation we aim